-Strep infections are usually mild and may cause a minor skin infection or sore throat.
-However, they may also lead to severe infections such as strep throat infection, scarlet fever, and rheumatic fever.
+Strep infections are typically mild, resulting in a minor skin infection or sore throat.
+However, they may cause serious conditions, such as strep throat, scarlet fever, and rheumatic fever.
+Some children fully recover from a strep infection, while others experience severe physical and physiological complications.

 Symptoms Of PANDAS In Children